 Ask yourself if taking 20 minutes break is worth it.
 It has to be.
 We both know that you can still finish up your work after taking that break.

-- Find what interests you
+Find what Interests you

 Take time out before work and do what makes you happy.
 Maybe check out BuzzFeed for some laughs.
 You can watch some hilarious videos or maybe it is music that interests you.
 Maybe talking to some family friends make you happy.

-- Attend to your Personal Matters
+Attend to your Personal Matters

 Take out time to attend to your personal needs for the day.
 25 minutes out of your spare time will not hurt you.
 Make out arrangements, attend to your needs.
 We tend to be happier when we know that we have accomplished personal objectives.
 So do that!

-- Plan an Office Event
+Plan an Office Event

 Maybe an office mini hangout where employees from other departments can socialize.
 This builds stronger teams.
 Talk to your employer about this.
 Depending on how your company is structured, you may want to talk to a superior.

-- Talk to your Boss about your Schedule
+Talk to your Boss about your Schedule

 Maybe it is your schedule.
 You may need to talk to your employer about ways of accommodating you.
 Discuss.
 Communication is key.
 Take it out, work things out and come out with a good result.

-- Change your Routine
+Change your Routine

 Changing your routine doesn’t necessarily mean you have to hang out with a friend.
 It could be as simple as going to a different store for your grocery shopping.
 It could be the air.

 If all fail, which I hope not, then it is time for a career check.
 Are you in the right job?
 A job that aligns with your career goal is a necessity.
 You may need to discuss with your human resource personnel on moving you to a different department that aligns with your goals.

-You can also try to discuss with your employer on how to make your duties challenging to give you value.

-Again, it is June already!
-You need to remember that your happiness at work is important for your health, wellbeing and productivity.
+You can also try to discuss with your employer on how to make your duties challenging to add value.
+You need to remember that your happiness at work is important for your health, well-being and productivity.

 I hope these suggestions have been helpful.
-If you need any more information not already addressed, please feel free to make comments.
+If you need any more information not already addressed, please feel free to leave comments.
 I will be glad to help.
 You may also send an email.